laravel/docs/sail.md

 As you may have noticed, your application's `docker-compose.yml` file contains an entry for a MySQL container.
 This container uses a [Docker volume](https://docs.docker.com/storage/volumes/) so that the data stored in your database is persisted even when stopping and restarting your containers.

-In addition, the first time the MySQL container starts, it will create two databases for you you.
-The first is named using the value of your `DB_DATABASE` environment variable and is for your local development.
-The second is a dedicated database named `testing` and will ensure that your tests do not interfere with your development data.
+In addition, the first time the MySQL container starts, it will create two databases for you.
+The first database is named using the value of your `DB_DATABASE` environment variable and is for your local development.
+The second is a dedicated testing database named `testing` and will ensure that your tests do not interfere with your development data.

 Once you have started your containers, you may connect to the MySQL instance within your application by setting your `DB_HOST` environment variable within your application's `.env` file to `mysql`.